NdanyuzweP/House_Category/README.md

 ## Project Description

-The **House Price Prediction** project leverages machine learning to predict house prices based on various features such as size, location, and other relevant attributes.
+The **House Category Prediction** project leverages machine learning to predict house Category based on various features such as size, location, and other relevant attributes.
 This project demonstrates:

 - **Data preprocessing**: Cleaning and preparing raw data for modeling.
-- **Model training**: Implementing and optimizing a machine learning algorithm for price prediction.
+- **Model training**: Implementing and optimizing a machine learning algorithm for Category prediction.
 - **Evaluation**: Assessing the model’s performance and accuracy using metrics such as Mean Squared Error (MSE).
 - **Deployment**: Making predictions accessible through a user-friendly interface.